 David grew up in church and around the Bible.
 His dad forced him to read three chapters a day for years, and he won a series of Bible Quizzing competitions.
 The Bible was revered in his tradition almost as a god itself.
 This prevented him from realizing how truly weird and awesome the Bible is, and the diverse ways God speaks to us through it.

-Pastor David is in his element when he tells obscure and often hilarious Bible stories and mines them for powerful, divinely-inspired meaning, or digging for new meaning in more familiar texts.
+Pastor David is in his element when he tells obscure and interesting Bible stories and mines them for powerful, divinely-inspired meaning, or helps uncover new meaning in more familiar texts.